 It's time to give a shoutout to another type of wild grape.
 Sure, there's a lot to say about cotton candy grapes, wild grapes, and moon drop grapes, but mustang grapes are something to talk about.
 Mustang grapes, also called by their scientific name, vitis mustangensis, are a species of grapes commonly grown in the southern United States.
-You'll find mustang grapes growing in states like Louisiana, Mississippi, Alabama, Oklahoma, and of course, Texas.
+You'll find mustang grapes growing in states like Louisiana, Mississippi, Alabama, Arkansas, Oklahoma, and of course, Texas.

 The leaves from mustang grapes are lobed or heart-shaped and the underside of the leaves are white and feel fuzzy or velvety to the touch.
 Mustang grapes usually ripen and are ready to pick by mid-July but can continue to stay on the grapevine until August.
 These dark purple, almost jet black colored berries grow in small clusters and have a thick outer skin.